oracle-livelabs/database/kubernetes-for-oracledbas/setup-stack/setup-stack.md

 but it has been slimmed down, via variables, specifically for this workshop.
 This demonstrates how easy it is to modify infrastructure configurations, as needed, without requiring any changes to the underlying code.

-### We are not going to change anything on this page and click "Next"
+Tick the "Show Database Options?" to see what can be customised, but please do not change any values.

 ![Configuration Variables](images/configuration_variables.png "Configuration Variables")

+### Please do not change anything on this page, click "Next"

 ## Task 4: Apply! the Stack